wp-plugins/wp-pipes/readme.txt

 * The first version

 == Upgrade Notice ==

-= 1.10 =
-* Emergency fix for wrong condition to get addons (sources, engines and processors) for Pipes.

 = 1.7 =
 * Upgrade to this version is required to use Import feature.